What’s the deal with high mileage oil and high mileage oil filters

 This article is just one in a series.
 If you’d like to know more about oil click on the links below.

-All engines (even new ones) have blow-by.
-That’s the combustion gas that squeezes past the piston rings and into the crankcase.
-But high mileage engines have more cylinder and ring wear and thus more blow-by gasses.
-That’s why oil in high mileage engines turns black much faster than the same oil in a new engine.
-As your engine wear, you’re literally blowing trash into the crankcase.
-It’s the oil’s job to take out the trash and the additives help it do its job.
+All engines (even new ones) have some amount of blow-by.
+That’s combustion gas that squeezes past the piston rings and into the crankcase.
+Because high mileage engines have more cylinder and ring wear, they also have higher rates of blow-by gasses.
+Blow-by gasses contain unburned fuel, acids, water and soot.
+So you’re literally blowing trash into the crankcase.
+It’s the oil’s job to take out the trash and the additives in high mileage oil help it do its job.

 Oil is made up of 25% additives.
 Those additives contain anti-corrosion chemicals, anti-foaming agents, anti-wear compounds (mostly zinc), dispersants and acid neutralizers.
 High mileage oil has a higher percentage of anti-corrosion, anti-wear, and acid neutralizers than traditional oil.
 Older engines need that extra protection because the blow-by and wider clearances create more heat and oxidation which wears out the additives faster.